Former James Bond actor Sean Connery dies aged 90 | Entertainment

 Scottish movie legend Sean Connery, who shot to international stardom as the suave, sexy and sophisticated British agent James Bond and went on to grace the silver screen for four decades, has died aged 90.
-The BBC and Sky News reported his death on Saturday.
+"His wife Micheline and his two sons Jason and Stephane have confirmed that he died peacefully in his sleep surrounded by family," family spokesperson Nancy Seltzer said on Saturday.

 He would introduce himself in the movies with the signature line, "Bond - James Bond."
 But Connery was unhappy being defined by the role and once said he "hated that damned James Bond".
 Tall and handsome, with a throaty voice to match a sometimes crusty personality, Connery played a series of noteworthy roles besides Bond and won an Academy Award for his portrayal of a tough Chicago cop in "The Untouchables" (1987).